Denperidge-Redpencil/Learning.md/Notes/emberjs.md

+# Ember.js

-Some commands & principles I've learned from the course that I might want to have in an overview!
+Some commands & principles I've learned from the [Rock And Roll with Ember Octane](https://balinterdi.com/rock-and-roll-with-emberjs/) that I might want to have in an overview!

 ## Design principles
 ### The rule of Least Power